comprna/RATTLE/README.md

         min reads to correct/output consensus for a cluster (default: 5) -t, --threads
         number of threads to use (default: 1)
+    --fastq
+        whether input should be in fastq format (instead of fasta)
 ```

 This step will generate 3 files: